JJC3321/group_4_repo/group_project/engineer_1.md

 ## Dual-Transformer Cross-Attention Framework for Alzheimer’s disease detection via dPTE-Guided EEG channel selection and multi-modal integration
 **Biologist 2 Paper 1**

 Took too long (more than 2 hours) for libraries to download, and there are many decrepit libraries.

+## Attentive neural cell instance segmentation
+**Biologist 2 Paper 2**

+The github repo does not contain the data.
+I use Gemini to find it but after finding the dataset; the dataset need cleaning and in my opinion very tedious as each image is in there own folder and there 607 of them.